How to Read Like a Writer and Boost Your Writing Skills

 A little woo-woo . . . maybe

-Four out of five English teachers would not approve my methods for how to read like a writer.
+Four out of five English teachers might not approve of my methods for how to read like a writer.
 But then, four out of five English teachers are not professional writers.
-The professional—and successful—writers I know read a lot, and they read in the manner I’ve described.
+The professional—and successful—writers I know read a lot, and they read in the manner I’ve described, usually in the genre they love.

 Some of you know that I’m a piano teacher.
 Part of every lesson I have with a student involves a “mystery song.”
 This is a song I’ve chosen to meet that student’s particular needs and I teach it by rote.
 Assuming English is the student’s native tongue, here’s an example of what the dialogue might sound like when I introduce this concept.